Extracting memorized pieces of (copyrighted) books from open-weight language models: Discussion of extended results

+\paragraph{High-level memorization patterns.} In general, we observe a pattern that later generations of \textsc{Llama} models memorize more than earlier ones, with respect to average extraction rates (Appendix~\ref{app:sec:rates}) and extraction coverage (Appendix~\ref{app:sec:coverage}).
+Most books we test exhibited minimal memorization, measured with respect to probabilistic extraction with top-$k$ decoding ($T\!=\!1$, $k\!=\!40$) and $100$-token sequences ($50$-token prefixes $+$ $50$-token suffixes).
+Our results on longer prefixes (Appendix~\ref{app:sec:validity}), however, indicate that there is a lot more memorization to uncover---even if it is harder to extract, where hardness is loosely equated with requiring a longer prefix.\looseness=-1

-Most books we tested exhibited minimal memorization, measured with respect to probabilistic extraction.
-The memorization that they did exhibit frequently fell into one of a few categories: copyright notices, publisher addresses, chapter listings, and author biographies (Appendix~\ref{app:sec:examples}).
-All of these are types of text that are highly duplicated (partially or exactly).
-And so, extraction of a copyright notice from a given book doesn't necessarily mean it was memorized from that book; it was likely memorized due to the presence of numerous similar pieces of text in the training data.
+Nevertheless, much of the memorization that we do observe for books in our main sliding-window experiments frequently falls into one of a few categories: copyright notices, lists of ordered (page) numbers (a common artifact of converting \textsc{epub} files to \textsc{txt} format, see Appendix~\ref{app:sec:validity:phi4}), publisher addresses, chapter number listings, and author biographies.
+All of these are types of text that are highly duplicated (partially or exactly) in various sources, both the Internet and across books.
+And so, extraction of a copyright notice from a given book does not necessarily mean it was memorized from that book; it was likely memorized due to the presence of numerous similar pieces of text in the training data.
 The same is also true for author biographies, which are printed on websites, not just in books.\looseness=-1

-Another (less frequent) category was the extraction of text from popular (likely duplicated) sources that are quoted within books: the Bible~\citep{embraced, unglued}, philosophers like John Stuart Mill~\citep{zittrain}, classics like those by Dante Alighieri~\citep{dante}, and text from U.S. government documents~\citep{zittrain} (Appendix~\ref{app:sec:examples}).
+Another category was text from popular sources that are quoted within books: quotes from the Bible~\citep{Embraced, Unglued, We_Were_Eight_Years_in_Power, emperorgladness}, philosophers like John Stuart Mill~\citep{The_Future_of_the_Internet_and_How_to_Stop_It}, classics like those by Dante Alighieri~\citep{Dante_and_the_Origins_of_Italian_Literary_Culture}, text from U.S. government documents~\citep{The_Future_of_the_Internet_and_How_to_Stop_It}, famous political speeches~\citep{We_Were_Eight_Years_in_Power}, public domain books~\citep{careless}, social media posts referenced in numerous news articles~\citep{careless}, and famous quotes posted on blogs and platforms like Goodreads~\citep{Beloved}.
 In many cases, this was the only such text we were able to extract with non-trivial probability from some books using $50$ token prompts.
+For our negative controls, we painstakingly verify that each piece of text that we extract within a sequence can be found on multiple sources on the Internet.